KingSora/OverlayScrollbars/README.md

   </summary>
   <br />

- You can adjust a scrollbars handle length by setting a `min-width / min-height` and `max-width / max-height` style:
+ You can adjust a scrollbar's handle length by setting a `min-width / min-height` and `max-width / max-height` style:

 ```css
 /* horizontal boundaries */